Chalatenango Department: History

 The Chalatenango department was a military stronghold for the Farabundo Martí Popular Liberation Forces (FPL) and the People's Revolutionary Bloc (BPR), two Marxist armed organizations, during the 1970s due to the department's mountainous terrain.
 The department continued to be a military stronghold for the Farabundo Martí National Liberation Front (FMLN), a left-wing guerrilla group which the FPL was a founding member of, during the Salvadoran Civil War (1979–1992).
 Due to its nature as a guerrilla stronghold, several military operations conducted by both sides of the civil war occurred in Chalatenango.
 During the civil war, many refugees fled south to the shore of Lake Suchitlán or left the department entirely for either Honduras or the United States.
 Many mayors in northern Chalatenango also fled their municipalities, leaving them to be effectively controlled by the FMLN; during and after the civil war, references were made by locals that there were "two Chalatenangos", one under government control and one under guerrilla control.
 By 1983, the FMLN held 15 of the department's 13 municipalities.
 Several civil war massacres occurred in Chalatenango, including the 1980 Sumpul River massacre and the 1982 Santa Rita massacre.

 From 1992 to 1995, following the conclusion of the civil war, the Municipalities-in-Action (MEA) program listed 20 out of the department's 33 municipalities as "reconstruction municipalities" as they were severely damaged during the civil war, most of which were located in territories controlled by the FMLN.
-The MEA allocated SVC₡85 million (equivalent of USD$9.75 million) to Chalatenango to help built schools, clinics, roads, and water systems, the highest amount given to any department.
+The MEA allocated SVC₡85 million (equivalent of US$9.75 million) to Chalatenango to help built schools, clinics, roads, and water systems, the highest amount given to any department.